decentralizeddiffusion/decentralizeddiffusion.github.io/_posts/2024-12-26-decentralized-diffusion.md

     Some samples from our largest Decentralized Diffusion Model, pretrained with just eight independent GPU nodes in less than a week.
 </div>

 In this post, we present a simple, geometrically intuitive view on diffusion and flow models from which Decentralized Diffusion Models arrive naturally.
-We also highlight their strong results and implications for training hardware.
+We also highlight their compromise-free performance and implications for training hardware.
 DDMs make possible <b>simpler training systems</b> that produce <b>better models</b>.

 ## Simple Intuitions for Diffusion and Flow Models

-Diffusion models and rectified flows can be seen as special cases of flow matching, so we use the FM framework to explain DDMs.
+Diffusion models and rectified flows can be seen as special cases of flow matching<d-cite key="gregor2019draw"></d-cite>, so we use the FM framework to explain DDMs.
 Most perspectives on diffusion models and flow matching focus on the forward corruption process and the paths it samples for each training example.
-Let’s instead focus on the training target of these models: the marginal flow.
+Let’s instead focus on the training/regression target of these models: the marginal flow.
+They all minimize the difference between their predictions and the marginal flow.

 <div class="l-body" style="text-align: center; margin-top: 0px;">
   <img src="{{ '/assets/img/decentralized_diffusion/marginal_flow_int.svg' | relative_url }}" alt="DDM Overview" style="width: 80%; height: auto;">